3rd Friern Barnet

 One of the longest serving members of the Group was Melita Archer who was in charge of the Cubs for 35 years.
 Having been evacuated to her native Scotland during the war she started to help with a local Cub Pack and, upon her return to Friern Barnet, in 1940, she joined the 199th NL.

-The next references we have found are some press cuttings from 1950 and 1951.
+The next references we have found are some press cuttings from 1950.
 First there is reference to a night hike in February 1950 across the Hertfordshire countryside and then an article in March referring to the Group’s annual church service at St James’.

 In August there is a tiny piece that simply says “Senior Scouts of the 199th North London Group left on Saturday for their annual camp.
 It is being held at Bantry, in Southern Eire”.
 Unfortunately there is no follow up story.